«The last duel»: women who dared to denounce rapes in the Middle Ages risking their lives

 If the man was found innocent, the person who accused him ran the risk of being punished.

-In 1330, a rape victim became pregnant and, as the conception was believed to indicate that the woman had enjoyed sex, they did not believe her and was sentenced to prison.
+In 1330, a rape victim became pregnant and, since the conception was believed to indicate that the woman had enjoyed sex, they did not believe her and was sentenced to prison.

 If the cases were horrible and the responsibility for accumulating visible evidence at great personal cost fell on the women, why they denounced?